surge-synthesizer/surge-synth-team.org/_posts/2020-03-03-tuning-workbench-synth.md

 ---

-Tuning Workbench Synth is a synthesizer which lets you experiment with virtual tunings in realtime, allowing you to edit mappings and tunigns and hear a synthesizer change as you adjust individual notes.
+Tuning Workbench Synth is a synthesizer which lets you experiment with virtual tunings in realtime, allowing you to edit mappings and tunings and hear a synthesizer change as you adjust individual notes.
 It also serves as an example of using our [tuning library](/tuning-library) to add tuning to a virtual instruments.

 The synth is entirely free and open source software, released under the GPL3.
 You can find the entire set of source